-- Perform surgery and direct your care
+- Perform surgery and direct your care.

-- Visit you on daily rounds in the hospital
+- Visit you on daily rounds in the hospital.

-- Evaluate you on follow-up appointments at the Panorama Orthopedics & Spine Center Office
+- Evaluate you on follow-up appointments at Panorama Orthopedics & Spine Center.

-Primary Care Physician or Internist
+Primary Care Physician or Hospital Internist

-- Assesses your medical status preoperatively - Identifies potential problems related to your general medical condition - May visit you on daily rounds in the hospital - Manages the medical aspect of your care while in the hospital
+- Assesses your medical status preoperatively. - Identifies potential problems related to your general medical condition - Visits you on daily rounds in the hospital. - Manages the medical aspect of your care while in the hospital.